 (a) Process clustering to exploit multiple stable storages: The algorithm STAGGER presented above assumes that all processes share a single stable storage.
 However, in some systems, the processes may share multiple stable storages.
 For instance, number of processes may be 16 and the number of stable storages may be 4.
 For such systems, we modify the proposed STAGGER algorithm to make use of all stable storages while minimizing contention for each stable storage.
 To achieve this we partition the processes into clusters, the number of clusters being identical to the number of stable storages.
-Each cluster is associated with a unique stable storage; processes within a cluster access only the associated stable storage [7].
+Each cluster is associated with a unique stable storage; processes within the cluster access only the associated stable storage [7].

-The algorithm STAGGER, modified to use multiple stable storages, differs from the original STAGGER algorithm only in the first phase (i.e., staggered checkpointing phase).
+The algorithm STAGGER modified to use multiple stable storages differs from the original STAGGER algorithm only in the first phase (i.e., staggered checkpointing phase).
 We illustrate the modified staggered checkpointing phase with an example.
 Consider a system consisting of 6 processes, and 2 stable storages.
-The processes are now named P{ij} , where i denotes the cluster number and j denotes the process number within the cluster.
+The processes are now named $P{ij}$ , where i denotes the cluster number and j denotes the process number within the cluster.
 As 2 stable storages are available, the processes are divided into 2 clusters containing 3 processes each.
-Cluster i (i = 0, 1) contains processes P{i0} , P{i1} and P{i2} .
-Process P{i0} in cluster i is identified as the checkpoint coordinator for cluster i, and process P{00} is also identified as the global checkpoint coordinator.
+Cluster i (i = 0, 1) contains processes $P{i0}$ , $P{i1}$ and $P{i2}$ .
+Process $P{i0}$ in cluster i is identified as the checkpoint coordinator for cluster i, and process $P{00}$ is also identified as the global checkpoint coordinator.
 Figure 8 depicts the first phase of the modified algorithm.